-Students build on skills acquired in Foundations of Clinical Medicine while completing a thorough history and physical examination of primarily adult patients.
+Students build on skills acquired in Foundations of Clinical Medicine to include the completion of a thorough history and physical examination of primarily adult patients.
 Students will be a part of the clinical management team and given responsibilities for certain aspects of direct patient care under the close supervision of a preceptor.
-Students will have clerkship experiences in both inpatient and ambulatory care settings.
-Instruction will include the management of commonly encountered disease processes, as well as an introduction to the use of diagnostic procedures.
+Students will have clerkship experiences in both in patient and ambulatory care settings.
+Instruction will include the management of commonly encountered disease processes as well as an introduction to the use of diagnostic procedures.